 Fiscal Year Ended March 31,

-2023 2022 2021
+2024 2023 2022

-Cost of revenue \$ 1,171.5 \$ 52.0 \$ 21.2
+Cost of revenue \$ 1,303.5 \$ 1,171.5 \$ 52.0

-Selling and marketing 277.1 5.3 3.6
+Selling and marketing 51.0 277.1 5.3

-Research and development 24.6 5.5 6.7
+Research and development 28.7 24.6 5.5

-Depreciation and amortization 33.5 2.0 0.7
+Depreciation and amortization 35.7 33.5 2.0

-Total amortization of intangible assets \$ 1,506.7 \$ 64.8 \$ 32.2
+Total amortization of intangible assets \$ 1,418.9 \$ 1,506.7 \$ 64.8

-During the fiscal year ended March 31, 2023, we recorded impairment charges of \$465.3 for acquisition-related Developed Game Technology intangible assets within Cost of revenue as a result of (i) a reduction in the forecasted performance of certain games due macroeconomic conditions and changes in our strategies for those games and (ii) our decision not to proceed with further development of a certain interactive entertainment software product.
+During the fiscal year ended March 31, 2024, we recorded impairment charges of \$577.4 for acquisition-related Developed Game Technology intangible assets within Cost of revenue as a result of a reduction in the forecasted performance of certain games due to industry conditions and changes in our strategies for certain games in response to those conditions.
+During the fiscal year ended March 31, 2023, we recorded impairment charges of \$465.3 for acquisition-related Developed Game Technology intangible assets within Cost of revenue as a result of (i) a reduction in the forecasted performance of certain games due to macroeconomic conditions and changes in our strategies for those games and (ii) our decision not to proceed with further development of a certain interactive entertainment software product.
 The fair value of those intangible assets was measured using the multi-period excess earnings method, consistent with the approach used at acquisition.
-Key assumptions and estimates used in deriving the fair value are forecasted revenue, EBITDA margins, long-term decay rate, and discount rate.
-During the fiscal years ended March 31, 2022 and 2021, there were no impairment charges for intangible assets.
+Key assumptions and estimates used in deriving the fair value are forecasted revenue, EBITDA margins, long-term decay rates, and discount rates.
+During the fiscal year ended March 31, 2022, there were no impairment charges for intangible assets.

-Estimated future amortization of intangible assets that will be recorded in cost of revenue and operating expenses for the years ending March 31, are as follows:
+Estimated future amortization of intangible assets that will be recorded in Cost of revenue and operating expenses for the years ending March 31, are as follows:

 Fiscal Year Ended March 31, Amo ortization

-2024 \$ 862.1
+2025 \$ 706.4

-2025 809.2
+2026 681.6

-2026 788.2
+2027 620.1

-2027 725.4
+2028 579.5

-2028 659.3
+2029 234.7